-However, low inflation can be equally as detrimental to economic health.
-One danger is that inflation may lurch into deflation – the decrease in prices of goods and services – which can bring untold problems to an economy.
-For example, Japan has, in recent years, been stuck in a deflationary cycle, keeping economic growth very low.
+On the other hand, low inflation can be equally detrimental to economic health.
+One danger is that inflation may lurch into deflation – a generalised decrease in prices of goods and services – which can bring untold problems to an economy.
+For example, Japan has been stuck in a deflationary cycle in recent years, keeping economic growth very low.